WangKongQiang/MSC/README.md

-# IMSC
+# MSC
-Code for IMSC: Improved Matrix Supporting Clustering Based on Sentence-Transformers.
+Code for MSC: Matrix Supporting Clustering Based on Sentence-Transformers with Contrastive Learning.